AndrewMendezData/AndrewMendezData.GitHub.io/minip_supplychain.md

 ---

-As part of a interview, I was asked to look into a dataset and answer the following questions:<br>
+As part of an interview, I was asked to look into a dataset and answer the following questions:<br>
 1. Give an **overview** of our business.
 2. Where does the company make the **most** money?
 3. How can we have less **late deliveries**?